johnrearden/doggone-it/README.md

 # Bugs

+## Outstanding bugs
+- There are no outstanding bugs in the project.

 ## Bugs found and solutions developed
 - There was a problem with the sprite choice for the sheep.
 If a sheep's movement toward the herd center was balanced against it's movement away from the dog, it would thrash over and back across the balance point, switching the sprite drawn rapidly.
     - Solution found : In this case, the resultant velocity would be very small, so I set any velocity smaller than a low threshold to zero, and eliminated the thrashing.